techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (84)
 Which of the following may appear on the left-hand side of an instanceof operator?

-a.
-A reference
+A. A reference

-b.
-A class
+B. A class

-c.
-An interface
+C. An interface

-d.
-A variable of primitive type
+D. A variable of primitive type

-Answer: A
+ANSWER: A
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: